gernhard1337/Leaflet/submission/phase 1/scoping_document.md

 ### Functionalities

 -	Creating lightweight maps in simple readable code.
--	customizable with different styles and themes
+-	customizable with different styles and themes.
--	responsiveness for all devices
+-	responsiveness for all devices.

 ### Main goals (Quality aspects)